sap-tutorials/Tutorials/tutorials/hcp-webide-round-currency/hcp-webide-round-currency.md

     ![View of OData model](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-round-currency/mob2-2_1.png)

 2. In JavaScript, the best way to round the number for display is to convert the string to a number, then use the `toFixed(NUM)` method to round to the specified number of decimal places.
-See the example below.
+See the example below (there's no need to copy the code).

     ```javascript
     product.UnitPrice = Number(product.UnitPrice).toFixed(NUM)